MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

    ```
      statecode eq 0 and bc_actualstart ne null and bc_actualend eq null and Microsoft.Dynamics.CRM.OlderThanXMinutes(PropertyName='bc_scheduledend',PropertyValue=15)
    ```

-   To break it down
+   * To break it down:
        * `statecode eq 0` filters active visits (where Status equal Active)
        * `bc_actualstart ne null` restricts search to visits where Actual Start has a value, i.e. there was a checkin
        * `bc_actualend eq null` restricts search to visits where there was no check out (Actual End has no value)
        * `Microsoft.Dynamics.CRM.OlderThanXMinutes(PropertyName='bc_scheduledend',PropertyValue=15)` restricts visits where visits meant to complete more than 15 minutes ago.

-On this action, click the ellipsis (**...**) and click **Rename**.
+   * On this action, click the ellipsis (**...**) and click **Rename**.
 Rename this action **"List active visits that ended more than 15 minutes ago"**.
 This is a good practice, so you and other flow editors can understand the purpose of the step without having to dive into the details.

 6. Click **New step**.
 Search for **Apply**, select **Apply to each** action